automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Qiaowanlong.md

 # Qiaowanlong
-## Description: An Asian relative of Brachiosaurus.
+## An Asian relative of Brachiosaurus.